Limited License Legal Technician Program in Family Law (LLLT)

 Important Dates and Deadlines

-Enroll in Family Law courses for Autumn Quarter 2017 Enrollment form or application for waiver due at WSBA Office:
+Application for registration or application for limited time waiver due at WSBA Office.

 December 31, 2023